oc-tk/codecrafters-shell-rust/README.md

    the first time you run it.
 Subsequent runs will be fast.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+_Just use first stage code to pass next tasks /s_